Houston Divorce Attorney with a Proven Record. Call Today (713) 781-7775

 Example: Parents separate and wife moves to San Antonio.
 She later files for child support in Bexar County, Texas.
 Husband learns of the suit and decides to file for divorce in Harris County, Texas.
 Even though wife filed first, husband’s suit will be dominant and wife’s suit must move to Harris County.

-Divorce Jurisdiction: Subject Matter Jurisdiction
+Subject Matter Jurisdiction for Texas Divorce

 Subject matter jurisdiction is the court’s ability to hear a certain type of case or subject matter.
 In order for the court to render orders regarding children, the court must have subject matter jurisdiction over the children.
 A Texas court can make orders regarding children if: